IndyJUG/indyjug.github.io/sponsors.md

 * * * * * * * * * * * * * * * * * * * *

 [![Robert Half Technology][rht_logo]][rht]
-Robert Half hosts and provides food for our quarterly downtown meetings and has sponsored our last two Robocode competitions.
+Robert Half hosts and provides food for our quarterly downtown meetings and has sponsored our last three Robocode competitions.
 Robert Half Technology, a leader among IT employment agencies in the Indianapolis area, offers a full spectrum of technology staffing services – from project, contract-to-hire and full-time technology staffing services to IT managed services and IT solutions consulting.

 * * * * * * * * * * * * * * * * * * * *